wp-plugins/mp-customizer-backups/readme.txt

 Or, if you want to develop your customizer locally and then automatically set up those options to match on your live site, simply download a Customizer Backup and Upload it to your live site.
 You could even send your Customizer settings to your friends or customers.

 For Theme/Plugin Developers: This is also a way to create a "Theme within a Theme" - by allowing a single theme to have many different pre-set styles.
 For example, you could use an activation hook in a plugin to use a backup (in JSON format) and make plugins re-style a Theme.
 If your plugin does change the Customizer styles, you could also trigger an auto backup of the user's current settings so that you don't permanently erase any of the user's settings.

+This plugin is used in Theme Bundles released on https://mintplugins.com to allow for a plugin to re-use a theme for multiple designs.

 == Installation ==